-Because the duty to consult and accommodate is not defined in statute, the doctrine has been set out-and subsequently clarified-by jurisprudence.
-Duty to consult litigation in Canada has been robust.
 In its landmark 2004 decisions, Haida Nation v.
-British Columbia (Minister of Forests) and Taku River Tlingit First Nation v British Columbia, the Supreme Court of Canada established that the Crown has the duty to consult Indigenous peoples.
+British Columbia (Minister of Forests) and Taku River Tlingit First Nation v.
+British Columbia, the Supreme Court of Canada established that the Crown has the duty to consult Indigenous peoples.
 There is a low bar to trigger a threshold to consult: "When the Crown has knowledge, real or constructive, of the potential existence of the Aboriginal right or title and contemplates conduct that might adversely affect it."
 This means that the duty to consult can and does arise in instances of asserted but unproven Aboriginal rights.

-Subsequent decisions have further clarified how the duty to consult and accommodate functions.
-In Delgamuukw v.
-British Columbia (1997), the Supreme Court stated the nature and scope of the duty of consultation varies with circumstances; in instances where there is significant impairment of a right, greater consultation will be required.
-This means that consultation functions as a spectrum.
+In Tsilhqot'in Nation v.
+British Columbia (2014), the Supreme Court explained that section 35 and the duty to consult doctrine is intended to protect Aboriginal and treaty rights while also furthering reconciliation.

 Courts have also stipulated that government must approach their consultative duties in good faith, providing adequate funding and timely information to Indigenous rights-holders.
 In Mikisew Cree First Nation v.
 Canada (2018), the Supreme Court held that the creation (or amendment) of legislation, including environmental legislation, does not necessarily trigger the consultation process.